marcusig/woocommerce-product-customizer/src/readme.txt

 == Changelog ==

+* TWEAK: Added compatibility with Blocksy's +- buttons in quantity input
 * TWEAK: use minimum and maximum quantity filters for the Quantity input
+* TWEAK: Added (partial) compatibility with the cart and checkout blocks.

 = 1.2.53 - 22/Sep/2023 =